wmtylerdavis/HowWeMet/Pods/Pods-Acknowledgements.markdown

 * Note that the `.h` files in  `UVHeaders` do not need to be added to your target.
 * Add QuartzCore and SystemConfiguration frameworks to your project.
 * Add `-ObjC` to `Other Linker Flags` in the Build Settings for your target.
 (There is also an `Other Linker Flags` setting for your entire project, but that's not the one you want.)
+  * Note: make sure that this flag is set for both Release and Debug builds (you can expand the setting by clicking the arrow on the right).

 See [DEV.md](https://github.com/uservoice/uservoice-iphone-sdk/blob/master/DEV.md) if you want to build the SDK yourself.

+Note: If you opt to compile pull the UserVoice source into your application rather than using `libUserVoice.a`, and your project uses ARC, you will need to set `-fno-objc-arc` for all of the UserVoice source files.
+We are not currently using ARC, although we are planning to migrate to it eventually.

 Obtain Key And Secret
 ---------------------